 Once upon a time, Olympian Katie Hoff had high expectations heaped on her shoulders.
 The then-15-year-old was labeled the "next Michael Phelps," after she competed in her first Olympics Games.

 She seemed to be ready to follow the same path as Phelps.
 While training under the tutelage of Phelps' coach Bob Bowman, Hoff opted to turn pro and pass up her college years.
-She won gold medals in the 400-meter freestyle, 400-meter individual medley and the 4x200-meter freestyle relay at both the 2005 and 2007 Olympic Games.
+She won gold medals in the 400-meter freestyle, 400-meter individual medley and the 4x200-meter freestyle relay at both the 2005 and 2007 World Championships.

 She signed a 10-year endorsement deal with Speedo.
 She was certain to be the next big thing in the swimming world.